m90/frederikring.com/content/pages/index.md

 date: 2025-01-22 16:20
 save_as: index.html

-I help individuals and small teams move fast by __taking ownership of ambiguous, complex, sometimes chaotic projects__.
+I help individuals and small teams move fast by __taking ownership of ambiguous, complex or unpredictable projects__.
 [Get in touch](mailto:frederik.ring@posteo.de) if this sounds like what you or your organization need right now, or check out my [work experience](/experience/).

 ---